How recessions haunted three presidents, and how two others recovered

-(The Hill) – New economic data is due Thursday, and it may show negative gross domestic product (GDP) growth for the second consecutive quarter.
+(The Hill) – New economic data shows the U.S. economy shrank for the second straight quarter.

 Two such quarters are usually seen as indicating a recession.
 But President Biden and other senior figures, including Treasury Secretary Janet Yellen, are arguing that the current situation is different for several reasons, prime among them the strong job market.